-Articulation is the ability to coordinate movement of the tongue, lips, palate and jaw it is one of the basic motor planning components of good speech.
+Articulation is the ability to coordinate the movement of the tongue, lips, palate, and jaw it is one of the basic motor planning components of good speech.
 If articulation skills are delayed or compromised, speech intelligibility (the ability for others to understand what is being spoken) goes down and frustration levels go up!
-Just in time for BHSM, these Just Say articulation card decks for R, L, S and Z sounds and blends are budget friendly and have multiple activity options.
-Get em while they last!
+Just in time for BHSM, these articulation card decks for R, L, S, and Z sounds and blends are budget-friendly and have multiple activity options.
+Get ’em while they last!

 Social/Pragmatic Language involves the nuances of communication such as making conversation in a group, following social rules such as taking turns, and understanding/conveying emotion.
-Many children with autism for example, don’t know what a sad facial expression looks like from an angry one.
+Many children with autism, for example, don’t know what a sad facial expression looks like from an angry one.
 Idioms, such as “it’s raining cats and dogs” or “in a pickle” are also pragmatic language skills that present a challenge as the definition is interpreted literally.
-Tools like the Emotiplush Doll & Books Set for learning facial expressions or the Last One Standing Cat and Mouse Idioms Card Game make great resources for practicing social/pragmatic skills.
+Tools like the Roylco Explore Emotions Photo Cards for learning facial expressions or the Scholastic Idiom Tales make great resources for practicing social/pragmatic skills.

-Let’s not forget our kids who don’t have hearing loss (an anatomical/neurological disorder with multiple variations) yet struggle with being over sensitive to sound or have trouble tuning out background sounds (such as an HVAC unit or papers shuffling) to be able to hear the teacher in class.
-For the sound sensory defensive child, the Hush Buddy noise cancelling headphones can make all the difference at a school event such as a pep rally.
+Let’s not forget our kids who don’t have hearing loss (an anatomical/neurological disorder with multiple variations) yet struggle with being over-sensitive to sound or have trouble tuning out background sounds (such as an HVAC unit or paper shuffling) to be able to hear the teacher in class.
+For the sound sensory defensive child, the Hush Buddy noise-canceling headphones can make all the difference at a school event such as a pep rally.
 With a Noise Reduction Rating of 27db, these let in 24.7% less sound than similar competitive products on the market.
-And for the student who has trouble with auditory figure ground skills (hearing the teacher above the background noise of the class) there is Califone’s Assistive Listening Device which allows the receiver to hear the teacher speaking through a small headset system.
-For ELL learners this is also a good option for translation.

 Join us in expressing our thanks for the Speech and Language Pathologists that help our children with special needs listen, learn and communicate more effectively!